 All of this matters because lenders and other creditors use your credit score to determine how likely you are to repay a potential loan.
-If you have a good credit score, lenders determine that you are creditworthy, approve your loan application, and offer you favorable interest rates and terms.
+If you have a good credit score, lenders determine that you are creditworthy.
+They’re more likely to approve your loan application and offer you favorable interest rates and terms.

-However, if you have a bad credit score, you’ll be offered higher interest rates over longer periods of time, resulting in higher monthly payments and more money spent on interest.
+However, if you have a bad credit score, you’ll be offered higher interest rates over longer periods of time.
+This results in higher monthly payments and more money spent on interest.
 Alternatively, with bad credit, you might not even be approved for a loan at all!

 But credit scores don’t just matter the next time you need a loan or a credit card.
 Many other situations in life require a decent credit history.
-Landlords, for instance, might request your credit score as part of the application process to check if you’re likely to pay your rent on time.
+For example, landlords might request your credit score as part of the application process to check if you’re likely to pay your rent on time.

 Even employers can pull your credit report if you’re applying for a job that requires you to handle money.
-When you have bad credit, it can negatively impact so many different areas of your life, so it’s best to avoid getting yourself into that situation in the first place.
+When you have bad credit, it can negatively impact many areas of your life.
+So, it’s always better to avoid getting yourself into that situation in the first place.
 If you’re already there, now might be the right time to fix it.

-Most financial experts define a bad credit score as anything below 600, but each lender has its own standards when reviewing applications.
+Most financial experts define a bad credit score as anything below 600.
+However, each lender has its own standards when reviewing applications.
 The average American has a credit score of 716, which helps put the range into perspective.

-If you have poor credit, you’ve probably had a combination of negative items on your credit report, like missed payments, delinquencies, or maybe even a bankruptcy or foreclosure.
+If you have poor credit, you’ve probably had a combination of negative items on your credit report.
+These can be missed payments, delinquencies, or maybe even a bankruptcy or foreclosure.

 You can always request a free credit report to figure out what exactly is keeping your credit score so low.
 We recommend checking your credit report every year.

-Federal law allows you access to a free copy of each of your three credit reports every 12 months, so there’s no reason not to take advantage of this benefit.
+Federal law allows you access to a free copy of your credit reports from each of the three major credit bureaus every twelve months.
+So, there’s no reason not to take advantage of this benefit.
 Just visit AnnualCreditReport.com to request your copies from Equifax, Experian, and TransUnion.

 Where can I find out my credit score?

-When you request a copy of your credit report, you’ll see your financial history listed out over several pages (or more or less, depending on how much payment history you have).
+Once you have your credit report, you’ll see your financial history displayed over several pages.
+(It could be more or less, depending on how much payment history you have).
 However, you won’t get your actual credit score when you order your report.

 Educational Credit Scores

-Although many websites offer free credit scores, they are known as educational credit scores or even “FAKOs,” because they’re not your actual FICO score.
-So when it comes time to apply for a loan, you might be surprised to see a wide discrepancy between your free educational credit score and your FICO score.
+Although many websites offer free credit scores, some are known as educational credit scores or even “FAKOs,” because they’re not your actual FICO score.
+Therefore, when applying for a loan, you might be surprised to see a wide discrepancy between your free educational credit score and your FICO score.

 Real FICO Scores

 To find out your real FICO, you can purchase it from the company’s website.
-You can also sign up for a credit monitoring service if you expect to work on your credit over time and want to view your progress regularly.
+You can also sign up for a credit monitoring service if you expect to work on your credit over time.
+This allows you to view your progress regularly.
 Just be sure to select a company that does indeed use the real FICO.

 What credit score do I need for a personal loan?

-A lot of different factors go into determining your eligibility for a personal loan.
-The type of lender you choose also affects whether or not you’ll be approved.
+Many factors go into determining your eligibility for a personal loan.
+The type of lender you choose also affects whether you’ll be approved.
 Obviously, the better the credit score you have, the better your interest rate will be.
 But it’s important to know that some lenders specialize in offering loans for people with bad credit.

-You’ll probably qualify for a smaller loan amount, but it can still be helpful if you need to finance a large purchase that you can’t handle with your regular cash flow.
+You’ll probably qualify for a smaller loan amount.
+However, it can still be helpful if you need to finance a large purchase that you can’t handle with your regular cash flow.